 Cell biologists traditionally use fluorescent dyes to label and visualize cells and the molecules within them under a microscope.
 With different super-resolution microscopy methods, they can even light up single molecules and see their complex interactions with one another.
-However, the microscopy hardware required to do this is highly specialized, expensive, and requires operators to have unique skills; hence, such microscopes are relatively rare in laboratories around the world.
+However, the microscopy hardware required to do this is highly specialized, and expensive, and requires operators to have unique skills; hence, such microscopes are relatively rare in laboratories around the world.

 Ralf Jungmann, Ph.D., an alumnus of the Wyss Institute and currently a Professor of Biochemistry at the Ludwig Maximilian University (LMU) and the Max Planck Institute (MPI) in Germany and Wyss Institute Core Faculty member Peng Yin, Ph.D. have been developing DNA-PAINT, a powerful molecular imaging technology that involves transient DNA-DNA interactions to accurately localize fluorescent dyes with super-resolution.
 However, although the researchers demonstrated DNA-PAINT’s potential by visualizing single biomolecules such as proteins in fixed cells at a fixed close distance, the technology could not yet investigate molecules deep inside of cells.